wso2/docs-ei/en/streaming-integrator/docs/setup/migrating-from-stream-processor.md

 The following prerequisites should be completed before upgrading.

-- Make a backup of the SP 4.4.0 database and copy the <SI_HOME> directory in order to backup the product configurations.
+- Make a backup of the SP 4.4.0 database and copy the <SP_HOME> directory in order to backup the product configurations.
 - Download the Streaming Integrator from the [Enterprise Integrator Home](https://wso2.com/integration/)

 ## Migrating Databases